robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 Now before we finalize the diagram, it is prudent to check the diagram for sanity.
 Here is a list of things to avoid organized by DFD elements, starting with Data Stores.

 First, two data stores should not be connected with data flows directly.
-They are static entities.
+They are static entities they cannot actively transfer data over dataflows.
-- External interactors should not directly interact with data stores.
-Their data representation formats are different.
+Second, external interactors should not directly interact with data stores.
+As a general convention, data stores are encapsulated or mediated by processes.
+Third, data stores should have an input flow to respond with some output.
+They are passive entities so cannot initiate data transfer on their own.
+Finally, while telling your story using a DFD, make sure that the data eventually finds a sink.

+We will look at example of these shortly.
+Meanwhile let's look at sanity checks for external interactors.

-- Avoid data flows between External Interactors.
-They cannot be observed by the system.
+First sanity check, avoid data flows between External Interactors.
+They cannot be observed by the system so why include them in our diagram.
-- Data always comes from External Interactors.

----
-# DFD Construction
-## Step 5: Check the diagram for sanity (2)

-### Data Flows
-- Attached to at least one Process or External Interactor

-### Processes in Level 2 and beyond
-- Carefully think about direct dataflows between two separate processes on a single machine
-Use intermediate data stores such as message queues or domain sockets in a level 2 diagram

-???
+Second, your story should begin with data starting from External Interactors.
+This sanity check will keep you focused on high priority threat scenarios.

 ---